christosgalano/terraform-template-repo/README.md

 The `terraform/` folder contains two subfolders: `environments/` and `modules/`.

-The `environments/` folder is where you can define different environments (e.g., development, staging, production) with their respective Terraform configurations.
+The `environments/` folder is where one can define different environments (e.g., development, staging, production) with their respective Terraform configurations.
 Each environment acts as a Terraform root module.

 The `modules/` folder provides a dedicated space for organizing reusable Terraform modules that can be shared across environments.
 Each module acts as a Terraform child module.

 ### Workflows

-The `.github/workflows/` folder contains a set of automated workflows to streamline your development process.
+The `.github/workflows/` folder contains a set of automated workflows to streamline the development process.
 In particular, the following capabilities are provided:

 - Continuous integration
 - Deploy infrastructure